-Endometriosis is classified into four stages; I-minimal, II-mild, III-moderate, and IV-severe.
-Staging has been defined by the American Society for Reproductive Medicine (ASRM), with criteria based on the location of the disease, extent, depth of endometriosis implants, presence and size of ovarian endometriomas, and the presence and severity of adhesions.
+Endometriosis is classified into four stages: I-minimal, II-mild, III-moderate, and IV-severe.
+Staging has been defined by the American Society for Reproductive Medicine (ASRM), with criteria based on the location of the disease, the extent and depth of endometriosis implants, the presence and size of ovarian endometriomas, and the presence and severity of adhesions.

 |Stage||American Society of Reproductive Medicine Severity Classifications|

-These criteria that make up the stages of endometriosis are graded on a point system to determine classification.
+The criteria that make up the stages of endometriosis are graded on a point system to determine classification.
 First developed in 1973, the classification scheme has been revised and refined three times for a more precise method of documentation.
-A score of 1-15 indicates minimal or mild endometriosis, while a score of 16 or higher indicates moderate to severe.
+A score of 1-15 indicates minimal or mild endometriosis, while a score of 16 or higher indicates moderate to severe endometriosis.

 What is the problem with this method of classification?

-The scoring and stage of the disease are not indicative of the pain level.
-Staging was fundamentally developed as an indicator of endometriosis-associated infertility, and, therefore, has no specific correlation to any symptoms.
+The scoring and stage of the disease are not indicative of the level of pain the patient experiences.
+Instead, this system was fundamentally developed as an indicator of endometriosis-associated infertility, and, therefore, has no specific correlation with any symptoms.
 This means that a woman in stage IV can be asymptomatic, while a stage 1 patient might be in debilitating pain.

-What is the best way to obtain a thorough classification of endometriosis?
+What is the best way to obtain a thorough classification?

-For an accurate diagnosis, a direct visual inspection inside of the pelvis and abdomen, as well as tissue biopsy of the implants are necessary.
+For an accurate diagnosis, it is necessary to conduct a direct visual inspection inside the pelvis and abdomen, as well as a tissue biopsy of the implants.
 A pathologist will observe the obtained biopsy sample under a microscope in order to view any inflammatory changes or signs of cancer, which they will then report back to the surgeon.
 This ultimately allows your surgeon to gain a better understanding of the extent of your disease and thus provide a more descriptive classification of your particular case of endometriosis.

-Due to all the factors mentioned above, your normal one through four classification of endometriosis may be of less significance than our “Descriptive Classifications.”
-This represents four different forms of the disease that must be considered: peritoneal disease, ovarian endometrioma, deep infiltrating endometriosis (DIE) and Frozen Pelvis.
-Though different, they are not altogether clinically distinct, and the pathophysiological mechanisms involved in all four remain poorly understood.
+Due to the factors mentioned above, your normal I through IV classification of endometriosis may be of less significance than our descriptive classifications.
+We define four different forms of the disease that must be considered: peritoneal disease, ovarian endometrioma, deep infiltrating endometriosis (DIE), and frozen pelvis.
+Though different, they are not altogether clinically distinct, and the pathophysiological mechanisms involved in all four forms remain poorly understood.